 Lumea Selects Tempus to Advance AI-Driven Digital Pathology Solutions

-Lumea, a leader in digital pathology solutions, has chosen Tempus, a leader in artificial intelligence and precision medicine, to create AI-enabled solutionsLEHI, UTAH, UNITED STATES, August 4, 2022 /EINPresswire.com/ -- Lumea Inc, a leader in integrated digital pathology solutions, has chosen Tempus, a leader in artificial intelligence and precision medicine, to create AI-enabled solutions that aim to significantly improve the level of care for cancer patients.
+Lumea, a leader in integrated digital pathology, has chosen Tempus, a leader in artificial intelligence and precision medicine, to create AI-enabled solutionsLEHI, UTAH, USA, August 9, 2022 /EINPresswire.com/ -- Lumea Inc, a leader in integrated digital pathology solutions, has chosen Tempus, a leader in artificial intelligence and precision medicine, to create AI-enabled solutions that aim to significantly improve the level of care for cancer patients.

 Tempus is developing algorithms to detect potential, actionable genetic alterations using whole-slide pathology images on Lumea’s digital pathology platform, BxLink®.
 This technology has the potential to screen cancer patients for clinically actionable biomarkers to identify those within the Lumea system who would benefit from molecular profiling and may qualify for targeted therapies.